 If you have less time and only want to spend two days and one night you can start at Sembalun, hike to the summit at the second day and go back to Sembalun without descending into the crater.

 Hike and climb to the summit of Mount Rinjani

-Most people will start at Pelawangan Sembalun around 2-3am in order to catch the sunrise at the peak.
+You start at the crater rim around 2-3am in order to catch the sunrise at the peak.
 The path is difficult as its steep and and the ground is mostly soft sand that means for every two steps forward you might drop one step back.
 Furthermore, the way is fully exposed that means there can be strong winds and it can be really freezing.
 This said, this trek is really not an easy one and you should bring a decent physical fitness.
 If you do manage to make it to the top (quite many won’t due to exhaustion, so be prepared!), the view is magnificent and well worth it looking at the crater and all the way to the island of Bali and the Gilis while surrounded by giant clouds.
 The photography here is also out of the world!

 |Take extra precautions and safety when you plan to trek up Mount Rinjani and whether you want to reach the summit or not.
 There have been reports of fatalities here.
 The trek is also challenging and not to be taken lightly.
 Make sure your guide are well concerned with the safety of everyone.
 Also stay informed with the volcanic activities as it is still an active volcano.|

 Also please keep the mountain clean and do your bit to clean up after yourself.
 It is also recommended to take a guide or join a hiking trip up Mount Rinjani for safety.
 If possible, choose an agency that takes responsibility in keeping the mountain clean and carry the groups waste back down.